 - Fill and seal the carton.
 Make sure the equipment will not move while in transit.
 If repacked using bubble wrap, make sure that gaps are filled with packing materials such as packing peanuts or some other cushioning materials.

 - Remove the batteries.
 In order to avoid leaking acids that can damage the toy or gadget.
 Remove the batteries before packing it for storage.

 - Pack it accordingly.
 If it has some delicate parts and it is expensive, it is best wrapped with bubble wrap or packed in its original box.
 If it has breakable parts, make sure the box has enough filling so it won’t move.

 - Prevent tarnish while in storage.
 You can achieve this by wrapping metallic items like silverware with non-acid tissue paper.
 You can also use plastic bags and other materials that have no acidic components.

-- Little machine oil will help.
+- A little machine oil will help.
 You can also retard the formation of rust on chrome or cast iron with machine oil.
 Get a piece of cloth, pour a little oil and wipe it on the surfaces as a treatment before storage.

 Storage of Small Machinery

 - Prevent oil leakage and spillage while in storage.
 Storing small machinery like a lawnmower is risky if it contains fuel when stored.
 Being combustible, it is prohibited in the facility as it can damage other items if it leaks or spills.

 - It is also a fire hazard.
 As a precautionary measure, drain fuel and oil from the machinery not only for possible leaks and spills but also because petrol and oil are combustible/fire hazards.